Winter Lights returns this January for its 10th edition.

-16 spectacular light installations by acclaimed artists from around the world.
+16 spectacular light installations by acclaimed artists

-Next year, we are celebrating our tenth edition of Winter Lights, and to mark the occasion, the festival will embody the theme ‘DREAMSCAPE’ – taking our visitors on a journey through surreal, ethereal and uniquely human experiences.
+This year, we are celebrating our tenth edition of Winter Lights, and to mark the occasion, the festival will embody the theme DREAMSCAPE – taking our visitors on a journey through surreal, ethereal and uniquely human experiences.
 Through the festival, we hope to create a sense of whimsy and escapism, but also a sense of inspiration and connection you can carry with you into the rest of the year.

 We cannot wait to welcome you back!